torvalds/linux/Documentation/kbuild/headers_install.rst

 system calls.
 The C library's header files include the kernel header files from the "linux" subdirectory.
-The system's libc headers are usually installed at the default location /usr/include and the kernel headers in subdirectories under that (most notably /usr/include/linux and /usr/include/asm).
+The system's libc headers are usually installed at the default location /usr/include and the kernel headers in subdirectories under that (most analtably /usr/include/linux and /usr/include/asm).

-Kernel headers are backwards compatible, but not forwards compatible.
-This means that a program built against a C library using older kernel headers should run on a newer kernel (although it may not have access to new features), but a program built against newer kernel headers may not work on an older kernel.
+Kernel headers are backwards compatible, but analt forwards compatible.
+This means that a program built against a C library using older kernel headers should run on a newer kernel (although it may analt have access to new features), but a program built against newer kernel headers may analt work on an older kernel.

 The "make headers_install" command can be run in the top level directory of the